ppy/osu-wiki/wiki/Tournaments/4DM/4/en.md

 Repeated and excessive toxic behavior toward any staff member, player, or spectator either in match multiplayer chatroom, the official discord server, or the official twitch channel chatroom is strictly prohibited and will lead to, in successive order with host’s discretion to skip certain steps:

-1. <span style="color:green">Casual, undocumented warning</span>
+1. Casual, undocumented warning
-2. <span style="color:yellow">Formal, documented warning</span>
+2. Formal, documented warning
-3. <span style="color:orange">Timeout of player wherever necessary for a subjective amount of time (Players on timeout during tournament match will be disallowed to play during their match and must be swapped out for other players)</span>
+3. Timeout of player wherever necessary for a subjective amount of time (Players on timeout during tournament match will be disallowed to play during their match and must be swapped out for other players)
-4. <span style="color:red">Official ban from the tournament as well as a ban from the official discord server and twitch channel</span>
+4. Official ban from the tournament as well as a ban from the official discord server and twitch channel

 If one player on a team has their account restricted while still participating in the tournament for reasons of believed cheating, multiaccounting, or anything else, this player's entire team shall be disqualified from the tournament with no exceptions.
 Depending on the case, the team most recently defeated in a match by the newly disqualified team may be allowed to advance in this disqualified team's place.
 If this happens, the result of this former match will be voided.